Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 Conclusion

-If there's the possibility of an "earn out" that's a detailed discussion in itself, as is the future involvement of the owner (generally speaking, the longer the owners are willing to stay the higher the price they can expect).
+If there's the possibility of an "earn out", that's a detailed discussion in itself, as is the future involvement of the owner (generally speaking, the longer the owners are willing to stay the higher the price they can expect).

-Further research: These two free PDFs offer plenty of slow and boring reading: 1 | 2.
+Further research: These two free PDFs offer plenty of additional information: 1 | 2.